unkcpz/tatzelwurm/README.md

 - [x] Basic communication between coordinator and actioner.
 - [x] basic handshake to check the client type and to set the communication mode.
 - [ ] worker manage tasks through channels (_launch, _kill).
+- [x] enum message with types for easy message transision and pattern match
 - [x] in memory worker table.
 - [x] in memory mission table.
 - [ ] table management using actor model instead of using mutex.